Abdominoplasty (Tummy Tuck)

 Am I a good candidate for a tummy tuck?

 Tummy tucks (abdominoplasty) are most effective in helping those with abdominal wall laxity and skin excess.
 Most commonly this is after weight loss and/or following pregnancy.
 With weight loss, the closer one can get to their goal weight, the better the result and the longer the results will last.

 How is your tummy tuck procedure performed?

 A tummy tuck procedure addresses wall laxity and skin excess.
 During the procedure, the abdominal wall is tightened and the excess skin is excised from the lower portion of the abdomen.
 Frequently, liposuction is utilized to improve abdominal contour.
 The procedure is most commonly performed as a surgical outpatient under general anesthesia at an accredited surgical facility.

 When can I attempt to work out after a tummy tuck?

 Most patients are able to resume some form of exercise approximately 3-4 weeks after surgery.
 It usually takes a few more weeks before beginning more aggressive exercise such as running or core exercises.
-We work closely with each patient to get you back to full activity as soon as possible.
+Dr. Austin works closely with each patient to get you back to full activity as soon as possible.